N5 – Notice to End your Tenancy for Interfering with Others, Damage or Overcrowding

 Example

 It is not enough to put in the basic information with the intention of explaining it in more detail at the hearing.
-If this part of the N5 notice is not filled in with as much information and detail as possible, there is a good chance the application will be dismissed and you will have to start the process over.
+If this part of the N5 notice is not filled in with as much information and detail, including specific dates and times, as possible, there is a good chance the application will be dismissed and you will have to start the process over.
 Also make sure to include how the tenant is supposed to correct the issue identified.

 Signature